CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

     ![DT-console-availability-replication](../images/doubletake/DT-console-availability-replication.png)

--   Pick the target server, in this case, the server in CenturyLink Cloud
+5. Pick the Target Server, in this case, the server in CenturyLink Cloud

     ![DT-console-availability-targetserver](../images/doubletake/DT-console-availability-targetserver.png)

--   Setting the options of the replication, please note, there is a single NIC in CenturyLink Cloud by default, please make sure it matches to the primary interface of the source server, in this case eth0.
+6. Setting the options of the replication, please note, there is a single NIC in CenturyLink Cloud by default, please make sure it matches to the primary interface of the Source Server, in this case eth0.
 It is important to choose ‘Retain target network configuration’ from ‘Failover Identity’ as changing the IP address on the CenturyLink Cloud server would make the server inaccessible.

     ![DT-console-availability-options](../images/doubletake/DT-console-availability-options.png)

--   For Reverse Protection option, the data synchronize both ways.
+7. For Reverse Protection option, the data synchronize both ways.
     Depending on the business requirement, it could be helpful.
 In this scenario, one way data replication is configured.

     ![DT-console-availability-reverse](../images/doubletake/DT-console-availability-reverse.png)

--   An important checklist as the last step, verify all the items of the checklist before proceeding
+8. An important checklist as the last step, verify all the items of the checklist before proceeding

     ![DT-console-availability-checklist](../images/doubletake/DT-console-availability-checklist.png)

--   Once started, the ‘Manage Job’ screen will display the status of the replication
+9. Once started, the ‘Manage Job’ screen will display the status of the replication

     ![DT-console-availability-managejobs](../images/doubletake/DT-console-availability-managejobs.png)